cybozu-go/coil/docs/design.md

 `coild` also deletes `AddressBlock` when it frees the last IP address used in the block.
 At startup, `coild` also checks each `AddressBlock` for the Node, and if no Pod is using the addresses in the block, it deletes the `AddressBlock`.

 Note that Coil does not include `Node` in the list of owner references of an `AddressBlock`.
 This is because Kubernetes only deletes a resource after _all_ owners in the owner references of the resource are deleted.

+### AddressPool

+Similar to an `AddressBlock` and its addresses, an `AddressPool` should not be deleted until there are no more `AddressBlock`s derived from the pool.
+For this purpose, Coil adds a finalizer to each `AddressPool`.  `coil-controller` checks the usage of blocks in the pool.

+Note that `blockOwnerDeletion: true` in `AddressBlock`'s `ownerReferences` does not always block the deletion of the owning `AddressPool`.
+This directive has effect only when foreground cascading deletion is adopted.

+Also note that a finalizer for an `AddressPool` does not block the garbage collection on `AddressBlock`s.

 ### BlockRequest